KeckObservatory/Keck-ETC/README.md

 ### Modifications

 The exposure time calculator is designed to be easily modified.
-For example, to add a new instrument to the calculator, create a new directory under `instruments` and add the appropriate files.
+For example, to add a new instrument to the calculator, create a new directory under `calculator/instruments` and add the appropriate files.
 An example of a new instrument directory tree is shown here:

 ```
 calculator/